The Importance of Body Language in Dementia

 Posted Jul 28, 2019

-In our last article, we began our discussion of why language breaks down in dementia.
-In this week’s article, we will continue this exploration by focusing on the interaction between communication, the body, and how both are affected by dementia.
+In our last post, we began our discussion of why language breaks down in dementia.
+In this week’s post, we will continue this exploration by focusing on the interaction between communication, the body, and how both are affected by dementia.

 Slurred speech suggests problems with control of the voice muscles.